Fifty years of passion à la française

 Camac received more and more requests from harpists for pedal harps.
 Spotting a promising market, Joël Garnier first responded to demand by offering for sale American harps from Chicago, as well as the Russian harps made in St Petersburg.
 Later, he progressed to manufacturing his own classical harps.

 Inspired by existing models, he began by turning his hand to a Tyrolean-style harp, with a single-action pedal mechanism.
 Very quickly, he powered through the levels, for one of Joël Garnier’s great character traits was always to make technical innovations – drastically, at times – in the construction of his instruments.
 In 1981, observing that “the manufacture of the concert harp is rather archaic and could certainly be evolved”, he hit upon the idea of a truly revolutionary instrument: a “memory harp” controlled by computer, with a hydraulic mechanism.
 In a classical harp, the semitones are obtained by means of the seven pedals in the base.
-What Joël Garnier came up with at this time was nothing less than a system allowing the pedal-changes in a piece to be programmed: “the traditional mechanism is replaced by a fluid one, the pedal discs become laser pickups, the pedals are replaced by electric switches, and a micro-computer allows harpists to move seven notes in what would have been a single pedal action.
+What Joël Garnier came up with at this time was nothing less than a system allowing the pedal-changes in a piece to be programmed: “the traditional mechanism is replaced by a fluid one, the pedal discs become hydraulic micro-cylinders, the pedals are replaced by electric switches, and a micro-computer allows harpists to move seven notes in what would have been a single pedal action.
 And there is a special “improvisation” programme, to set different pedal combinations.”